 Yeah, that’s definitely one way to do it.
 And I think that would be getting really granular in detail.
-We’ve just done it to the stand point … you know, I was previously in a demand gen role so I can kinda speak that language and it becomes easy.
+We’ve just done it to the standpoint … you know, I was previously in a demand gen role so I can kinda speak that language and it becomes easy.
 But it’s really for us using our department and our resources here for marketing to hone and craft those messages externally.
-So, it might be a little more challenging if you had, say your persona was more IT focused.
-That would be using that example there getting your person whose kind of internally matching that person you’re reaching, working with them to making sure your messaging is aligned to what they’re actually feeling and understanding.
+So, it might be a little more challenging if you had, say your persona was more IT-focused.
+That would be using that example there getting your person who’s kind of internally matching that person you’re reaching, working with them to making sure your messaging is aligned to what they’re actually feeling and understanding.
 So, it’s hard for a marketer to relate to someone in IT but if you had someone that we use internally, we would be able to understand there more so we could kind of speak the same language.
 So yes, if you can get down to the level of demand gen to demand gen, if that kinda what works for your business, I think more power to it because I think the more you can align and feel and talk the same talk, the more you’re gonna be able to get that connection and engagement.

 And in terms of video, are you guys doing kind of one to many videos, where you’re embedding it in blog content?
 Are you doing one to one videos?
 I’ve seen a lot of SDR teams start to use tools like BombBomb or Viewedit from Vidyard to do kind of personalized one to one videos.
 What kind of videos have you guys seen the best results with?